bradbunce/launchdarkly-react-logger/README.md

 With Option B:
 1. The LDProvider handles the complete lifecycle:
-   - Creates client with stored level (or 'info' default)
+   - Creates client with stored level
    - Tracks flag evaluations
    - Handles client reinitialization when flag changes
 2. You don't need to implement any SDK log level handling